 Facing the year-end expiration of their troops’ enlistment, the American forces made a last-ditch advance on Quebec under the cover of snowfall in the early morning hours of December 31.

 The British defenders were ready, however, and when Montgomery’s forces approached the fortified city, the British opened fire with a barrage of artillery and musket fire.
 Montgomery was killed in the first assault, and after several more attempts at penetrating Quebec’s defenses, his men were forced to retreat.

 Meanwhile, Arnold’s division suffered a similar fate during their attack on the northern wall of the city.
 A two-gun battery opened fire on the advancing Americans, killing a number of troops and wounding Arnold in the leg.
-Patriot Daniel Morgan (1736-1802) assumed command and made progress against the defenders, but halted at the second wall of fortifications to wait for reinforcements.
+American Daniel Morgan assumed command and made progress against the defenders, but halted at the second wall of fortifications to wait for reinforcements.